Board of Directors' Bios

 - Karen Pearl, God's Love We Deliver

-In June 2010, God's Love was the winner of the silver prize in the New York Times Nonprofit Management Excellence Awards.
-Prior to joining God's Love, Ms. Pearl served as Interim President of Planned Parenthood Federation of America (PPFA) and as President & CEO of Planned Parenthood of Nassau County.
+Prior to God's Love, Ms. Pearl served as Interim President of Planned Parenthood Federation of America and as President & CEO of Planned Parenthood of Nassau County.
 Before that, Ms. Pearl was Executive Director of the Literacy Assistance Center.
-She also served as Director of Advisement, Health, and Learning Disabilities at LaGuardia Community College, CUNY.
+She also served as the Director of Advisement, Health, and Learning Disabilities at LaGuardia Community College, CUNY.

 - Barbara Schatz, Columbia Law School